kyverno/sig-security/community/assessments/projects/kyverno/self-assessment.md

 [OPA/Gatekeeper](https://github.com/open-policy-agent/gatekeeper) is another CNCF project that acts as an admission controller and supports policy management.
 It uses [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/) as its policy language.

-A detailed comparison is available at: https://neonmirrors.net/post/2021-02/kubernetes-policy-comparison-opa-gatekeeper-vs-kyverno/.
+A detailed comparison is available at: [Kubernetes Policy Comparison: OPA/Gatekeeper vs Kyverno](https://neonmirrors.net/post/2021-02/kubernetes-policy-comparison-opa-gatekeeper-vs-kyverno/).